wyoibc/2023repres_popgen/Intro_beartooth.md

 A slurm script is just a special kind of shell (bash) script, which is itself just a text file full of bash commands.
 As mentioned above, file extensions can be arbitrary.
 Most people us the extension `.sh` to designate shell scripts.
 I personally use `.slurm` to specifically designate shell scripts that submit slurm jobs - this makes it easy for me to differentiate these from other types of shell scripts and to easily list out my slurm job scripts using `ls *.slurm`.

 That header is followed by the commands you wish to execute (here just two `touch` commands to create files), then you submit a job using `sbatch <your_slurm_script>`.
-You can any bash code into these files that you wish.
+You can put any bash code into these files that you wish.
 We'll get deeper into this as we start running jobs in other tutorials, don't worry if this seems complicated right now.

 You can see an example of a slurm script that I've used to get stats for vcf files [here](https://github.com/wyoibc/2023repres_popgen/blob/master/examples/get_vcf_stats_ratsNCscafs.slurm).